 CAMP CONSTANTIN AND JACK D. FURST AQUATIC BASE — POSSUM KINGDOM LAKE

 Some Troops rotate to several BSA summer camps over the years.
 But Troop 890 is not “some” Troop.
-Troop 890 has made Camp Constantin our home away from home.
+Logistically, it is supremely challenging to take 80-90 boys and 15-25 adults to summer camp just anywhere.
+Many camps can’t support a Troop our size.
+So, Troop 890 has made Camp Constantin our home away from home.
 For over 40 summers in a row, we have invaded Constantin the 3rd week in June.
 We are big.
 We are loud.
 We have flamingoes.
 We have fun.
 We conquer the heat.

 Our First Years participate in the Brazos Buccaneers program which, in the mornings, helps them cover many of the skills needed for their early advancements.
-Each afternoon, instead of sending our First Years to the camp merit badge sessions, our own adults hold private classes for the Swimming and Canoeing Merit Badges only for our Scouts.
-This system makes sure that our Scouts get sufficient water and teaching time, and we usually have a 100% completion rate as a result.
+Each afternoon, instead of sending our First Years — which tend to be a group of 20-30 boys — to the camp merit badge sessions, our own adults hold private classes for the Swimming and Canoeing Merit Badges only for our boys.
+This system makes sure that our boys get sufficient water and teaching time, and we usually have a 100% completion rate as a result.
 On Wednesday or Thursday, the First Years hike up Johnson’s Peak and sleep under the stars.

 Proving that we truly make Camp Constantin our home, every summer our adults perform a service project for the camp at our own expense.
 Some summers our project, due our limited adult availability, may be small, such as repainting campsite signs.
 Other summers, we have build 2 gaga ball pits; built the backstop for the Fat Bat field; built the covered dugouts for the Fat Bat field; and the list goes on.
 The pavilion behind our flamingo gateway (in the photo above) was paid for and built by Troop 890 many years ago.
 The pavilion below, which was also paid for and built by Troop 890 in Eagle Wing campsite, was dedicated to our former Scouter Norm Meador, who passed away shortly after “his” pavilion was completed in 2011.